Our firm

 5.2 Organisation: employees and location of offices

-Pareto Securities has approximately 480 employees, of which the vast majority are full-time employees on permanent employment contracts based on Norwegian standard template employment contracts that have been reviewed by legal counsels and adapted to fit the relevant jurisdiction.
+Pareto Securities has 439 permanent employees as of 31 December 2023, of which the vast majority are full-time employees on permanent employment contracts based on Norwegian standard template employment contracts that have been reviewed by legal counsels and adapted to fit the relevant jurisdiction.
 The use of temporary contracts is only associated with interns and student assistance, combining temporary work with ongoing studies to obtain broader working experience, and many students are offered permanent contracts at the end of their studies.
 We have not identified any cases of involuntary use of temporary work during our gender equality and diversity inquiries.

 Approximately 80% of the employees work in Pareto Securities’ offices in Norway (HQ) and Sweden, while the remaining 20% work in offices in Denmark, Finland, the United Kingdom, Germany, Switzerland, the USA, Singapore, and Australia.
 These countries are characterised by solid regulatory frameworks, governance, and rule of law, with a low presence of conflict from a human rights perspective, implying that the general risk of actual or potential adverse impacts on fundamental human rights and decent working conditions among our employees – because of the place of business - is considered low.